 Choose Alteryx if

-Your team consists of business analysts or non-technical professionals.
+- The team has business analysts or non-technical professionals.

 Choose Databricks if

-You have a team of data engineers, data scientists, or AI developers.
+- The team includes data engineers, data scientists, or AI developers.

-You want to build machine learning and AI models at scale.
+- Building machine learning and AI models at scale is a priority.

-You need a single data lakehouse for end-to-end data management.
+- A single data lakehouse for end-to-end data management is required.

 Many large companies use both platforms together.
-They use Alteryx for data prep and automation.
-Then, they use Databricks for advanced analytics and big data processing.
+Also, they use Alteryx for data preparation and automation, and Databricks for advanced analytics and big data processing.
 This approach helps them build a complete data system.

 Case Study: Transforming Sales Intelligence with Databricks